-The ProcessDirect adapter offered by SAP Cloud Platform Integration enables you to communicate with other integration flows deployed in your tenant without passing through the load balancer.
+The ProcessDirect adapter offered by SAP Cloud Integration enables you to communicate with other integration flows deployed in your tenant without passing through the load balancer.
 For detailed information on ProcessDirect adapter, capabilities see ProcesDirect Adapter blog on SAP Community.

 In this blog, let us look at a specific use case where we use the ProcessDirect adapter to extend an integration flow using another integration flow.
 Please note that both these integration flows should be deployed on the same tenant management node.